October 1, 2022

 At the far end of a plaza stood a large Baroque municipal building with a stage erected in front of it.
 Red banners with apples on them hung down from the arched doorways.
 In Asturias, everything was all about the apples it seemed.

 Sure enough, I’d discover I was correct.
-The 23rd annual Cider Festival had just been celebrated here in Villaviciosa back in September.
+The 23rd annual Cider Festival was celebrated here in Villaviciosa back in September.
 And the 31st biannual Apple Festival would be held here from 12-15 October 2022.

-Well you know what that discovery meant.
-I’d just have to head out for some more local Asturian cider tonight while I was in town.
+Well, you know what that discovery meant.
+I’d have to head out for some more local Asturian cider tonight while I was in town.
 It was part of the authentic Camino Del Norte experience!